Category Archives: Württemberg Royals

 King Wilhelm with Queen Pauline and his children – Karl; Sophie and Marie (center); Katherina and Augusta (bottom). source: Wikipedia

-Despite the public perception that the marriage was a happy one, it was far from it.
-The King had maintained his affair with Blanche La Flèche, and in 1828, began a relationship with a German actress, Amalie von Stubenrauch, which would last until his death.
+Despite the public perception that the marriage was happy, it was far from it.
+The King had maintained his affair with Blanche La Flèche, and in 1828, began a relationship with a German actress Amalie von Stubenrauch, which would last until his death.

 Wilhelm’s reign saw the economic boom of the 1830s, the expansion of roads and shipping routes, and a healthy and prosperous economy.
 But by the mid-1840s, several years of poor harvests had led to a rise in famine and calls for a more democratic government.
-Protests in 1848, as well as yet another revolution in France, led to Wilhelm conceding many of the demands being made – reinstating freedom of the press, and agreeing to form a liberal government.
+Protests in 1848, and another revolution in France, led to Wilhelm conceding many of the demands being made – reinstating freedom of the press, and agreeing to form a liberal government.

 King Wilhelm I, c1860. source: Wikipedia

-In his later years, King Wilhelm’s health deteriorated, and he had little contact with his family, instead, spending all of his time in the company of his mistress, Amalie von Stubenrauch.
+In his later years, King Wilhelm’s health deteriorated, and he had little contact with his family, instead, spending all of his time in the company of his mistress Amalie von Stubenrauch.
 Knowing his death was approaching, he had all of his letters and journals destroyed.
 King Wilhelm I died on June 25, 1864, at Schloss Rosenstein in Stuttgart, Kingdom of Württemberg, now in Baden-of Württemberg, Germany.
-He is buried in the Württemberg Mausoleum in Stuttgart, alongside his second wife.
+He was buried in the Württemberg Mausoleum in Stuttgart, next to his second wife.
 In his will, he left bequests to two of his mistresses and excluded his last wife Queen Pauline.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.